 BOB Gear Category 5: Self-Defense Items

-I've met people who have a full arsenal of weapons in their Bug Out Bags.
+I’ve met people who have a full arsenal of weapons in their Bug Out Bags.
 A firearm certainly seems like a good idea, you can read more about the best bug out guns here.
 However, multiple firearms are just likely to weigh you down.

 You may also want to consider pepper spray for your BOB.
 It is a great non-lethal weapon.

 BOB Gear Category 6: Hygiene Items

 You won’t really need much for hygiene, so don’t bring shampoos or even deodorants.
 Here’s some essentials: